open-cogsci/osdoc/content/pages/tutorials/beginner.md

 __Append a new form_text_display item, for the goodbye message__

 When the experiment is finished, we should say goodbye to the participant.
 For this we need another `form_text_display` item.
-Go back to the *experiment* `sequence`, and drag a `form_text_display` from the item toolbar onto *new_loop_1*.
+Go back to the *experiment* SEQUENCE, and drag a `form_text_display` from the item toolbar onto *new_loop_1*.
 In the pop-up menu that appears, select 'Insert after new_loop_1'.
 (We will get back to this in Step 12.)

 __Give the new items sensible names__